Russell Barkley: Views on medication

 In 1978, Barkley wrote that "Stimulant drug studies based primarily on measures of teacher opinion have frequently concluded that these drugs improve the achievement of hyperkinetic children.
 However, a review of those studies using more objective measures of academic performance revealed few positive short-term or long-term drug effects on these measures.
 What few improvements have been noted can be readily attributed to better attention during testing.
 The major effect of the stimulants appears to be an improvement in classroom manageability rather than academic performance".
 In 1991, Barkley noted that "Psychostimulant medications (e.g., Ritalin) are highly effective treatments for the symptomatic management of children with ADHD as they can enhance significantly their attention span, impulse control, academic performance, and peer relationships".

 In response to critics who point to countries with lower rates of diagnoses and medication of children for ADHD, Barkley said, "So what?
 We do not let the rest of the world set our standards of care when we do more research on childhood disorders--specifically ADHD--than other countries combined?".

-Barkley believes that drugs such as Adderall, Ritalin and Concerta should be downgraded to schedule III.
+Barkley believes that medications such as methylphenidate and dextroamphetamine should be downgraded to schedule III.

 During an interview in 2001, Barkley said that "All of the research we have indicates that these drugs are some of the safest that we employ in the field of psychiatry and psychology.
 That's not to say that we know everything about them.
 But we know a lot more than we know about cough medicines and Tylenol and aspirins and other things that children swill whenever they come down with a common cold.
 Nobody asks those questions about those over-the-counter medications, yet we know substantially less about them".

-Barkley has compared “ADHD” to a physical handicap, with Ritalin being the equivalent of a wheelchair.
-On 16 November 1998 he said that "Ritalin will be ranked as one of the leading developments in this century for helping individuals".
-In 1999 Barkley said "Once convinced of an ADHD diagnosis there is no compelling reason (For someone diagnosed with ADHD) to avoid Ritalin".
+Barkley has compared the symptomatic impairments of ADHD to a physical handicap, with accommodations and treatment being the equivalent of a wheelchair.
+On 16 November 1998 he said that "[methylphenidate] will be ranked as one of the leading developments in this century for helping individuals".

-Consultant
+Disclosure

-He has been a paid consultant, for pharmaceutical companies including Eli Lilly, McNeil, Janssen-Orth, Janssen-Cilag, Novartis, Shire, Takeda pharmaceuticals, and Theravance.
+Barkley declares royalties or licences from Guilford Publications, the American Psychological Association, Professional Education Systems Institute, ContinuingEdCourses; and payment or honoraria for lectures, presentations, speakers’ bureaus, consultancy, manuscript writing, or educational events from AstraZeneca, Takeda, the Medical College of Wisconsin, Eli Lilly, and Ochsner Medical Center.